J. G. Farrell: Early works

+Empire Trilogy

-Empire TrilogyTroubles tells the comic yet melancholy tale of an Englishman, Major Brendan Archer, who in 1919 goes to County Wexford in Ireland to reunite with his fiancée, Angela Spencer.
+Troubles tells the comic yet melancholy tale of an Englishman, Major Brendan Archer, who in 1919 goes to County Wexford in Ireland to reunite with his fiancée, Angela Spencer.
 From the crumbling Majestic Hotel at Kilnalough, he watches Ireland's fight for independence from Britain.
 Farrell started writing the book while on a Harkness Fellowship in the United States and finished it in a flat in Knightsbridge, London.
 He got the idea for the setting from going to Block Island and seeing the remains of an old burned-down hotel.
 He won a Geoffrey Faber Memorial Prize for the novel, and with the prize money travelled to India to research his next novel.

 Farrell's next book, The Siege of Krishnapur, and his last completed work, The Singapore Grip, both continue his story of the collapse of British colonial power.
 The former deals with the Indian Rebellion of 1857.
 Inspired by historical events such as the sieges of Cawnpore and Lucknow, the novel is set in the fictional town of Krishnapur, where a besieged British garrison succeeds in holding out for four months against an army of native sepoys in the face of enormous suffering before being relieved.

 The third of the novels, The Singapore Grip, centres upon the Japanese capture of the British colonial city of Singapore in 1942, while also exploring at some length the economics and ethics of colonialism at the time, as well as the economic relationships between developed and Third World countries.

 The three novels are in general linked only thematically, although Archer, a character in Troubles, reappears in The Singapore Grip.
 The protagonist of Farrell's unfinished novel, The Hill Station, is Dr McNab, introduced in The Siege of Krishnapur; this novel and its accompanying notes make the series a quartet.

 When The Siege of Krishnapur won the Booker Prize in 1973, Farrell used his acceptance speech to attack the sponsors, the Booker Group, for their business involvement in the agricultural sector in the Third World.